AfricasVoices/Project-MAAP-Somalia/README.md

 where - `data-root` is an absolute path to the directory in which all pipeline data should be stored.
 The UUID table will be saved to a file in the directory <data-root>/UUIDs.

 ### 1. Fetch PDM survey and demographics
-Next, fetch PDM and demographics required by the pipeline from Rapid Pro by running the following command in the `run_scripts` directory:
+Next, fetch PDM and demographics required by the pipeline from Rapid Pro by running the following command in the `scripts` directory:
 ```
 $ ./01_fetch_messages.sh <user> <rapid-pro-root> <rapid-pro-server>
 <rapid-pro-token> <data-root> <test-contacts-path>